AllanK24/Kaggle-Competition-Math-Classifier/README.md

 This repository contains the code and training pipeline for adapting **decoder-style large language models (LLMs)** for **multi-class classification**, specifically applied to the [Kasut Academy Math Problem Classification Competition](https://www.kaggle.com/competitions/classification-of-math-problems-by-kasut-academy/overview) on Kaggle.

-> 💡 **TL;DR**: Using Qwen2.5–3B with LoRA adapters, we surpassed the common 85% F1 barrier of encoder-based models and achieved **87% micro F1** on the validation set — demonstrating that LLMs, when carefully adapted, can significantly outperform traditional encoder classifiers in text classification tasks.
+> 💡 **TL;DR**: Using Qwen2.5–3B with LoRA adapters, the 85% F1 barrier of encoder-based models was surpassed and achieved **87% micro F1** on the validation set — demonstrating that LLMs, when carefully adapted, can significantly outperform traditional encoder classifiers in text classification tasks.

 ---

 ## 🚀 Overview

 The competition task was to classify math word problems into 8 distinct categories using natural language processing techniques.
-While initial experiments with encoder models like ModernBERT and MathBERT plateaued at ~85% F1, we achieved breakthrough performance by leveraging **decoder-based LLMs**, specifically the **Qwen 2.5 series**.
+While initial experiments with encoder models like ModernBERT and MathBERT plateaued at ~85% F1, the breakthrough performance by leveraging **decoder-based LLMs**, specifically the **Qwen 2.5 series** was achieved.

 This repository contains a **production-ready training pipeline** using:
 - Hugging Face `transformers` & `accelerate`